-As long as your scanner can read Code128 and send a carriage return after the value that is read it will be compatible.
+As long as your scanner can read Code128 and can be programmed to send a carriage return after the value that is read it will be compatible.
 Pretty much every USB scanner you can find will work out of the box with no setup.
-The difference from scanner to scanner is in how clear the barcodes have to be in order to get a good scan and how quickly they can scan.
-Better scanners can read damaged barcodes and scan right though plastic bags etc.
+Literally plug and play.
+Bluetooth scanners will require paring or will come with a usb dongle.
+Aside from wired or wireless the difference from scanner to scanner is in how clear the barcodes have to be in order to get a good scan and how quickly they can scan.
+Better scanners can read damaged barcodes and scan right though plastic bags etc. Please note the GroovePacker does not run "on" scanners, so windows mobile devices with screens etc. are not compatible.
+GroovePacker requires a desktop or tablet running chrome (unless IOS is used) and the scanner itself is just used for reading the barcodes.

-Here are a few options that have been tested extensively with GroovePacker:
+Here are a few scanner options that have been tested extensively with GroovePacker:

 - These are bluetooth scanners.
 They use an actual laser rather than LED.
 They scan very quickly and will fit in a pocket or can be worn on a tether (included)